mohanty-sd/SDMBIGDAT19/CODES/USER_GUIDE.md

 **Signal Model**: `s(t) = A*sin(2π(a1*t + a2*t² + a3*t³))`
 - PSO optimizes the phase coefficients [a1, a2, a3]
-- Amplitude A is optimized implicitly: the fitness function normalizes the signal and uses the negative squared inner product with the data, which maximizes correlation (matched filtering)
+- The fitness function is the negative squared inner product between the normalized signal and data (matched filtering)

 **Output Structure**:
 ```matlab